Hedge fund Grandmaster sees stock market crash in China

 He was speaking before Fed Chairman Ben Bernanke said on Wednesday the Fed could start to pare back its monthly purchases of U.S. Treasuries before the end of the year if the economic rally continues.

-Instead, Wolff said investors should pay more attention to China, whose rampant growth over the past decade has helped support global growth and fueled an unsustainable boom in commodity prices, but which now "just looks awful."
+Instead, Wolff said investors should pay more attention to China, whose rampant growth over the past decade has helped support global growth and fuelled an unsustainable boom in commodity prices, but which now "just looks awful".

 "Interbank lending rates have shot up and many companies are facing a cash crunch."